gherardovarando/electrongui/README.md

 ```
 const {Gui} = require('electrongui')
 let gui = new Gui() // create the base gui structure
-gui.notify('Gui initialized!!!') //this message should appear in the footer
+gui.alerts.add('Gui initialized!!!','warning') //this message should appear in the footer
 ```

-## The `Gui` class

-When a instance of the `Gui` class is created
 ## How to write extensions

 To write an extension you just need to create a npm package (or a simple js file) exporting a `class` that extend the `GuiExtension` class.

 ```
 const {